 PoOA Code Adjustment (\$/m3)

-GRIS 13.79
+GRIS 15.88

-Non-GRIS 8.13
+Non-GRIS 10.67

 - b. not all of the timber is barged from the cutting authority area, the adjustment shall be the product of: - i. the applicable adjustment in paragraph (a), multiplied by - ii. the fraction that results from dividing the net cruise volume portion of the cutting authority that is barged, by the total net cruise volume of the entire cutting authority. - 3.
-In the case of paragraph (b) above, the licensee must provide the prorated Barging Transportation Adjustment cost calculation in the appraisal data submission.
+In the case of paragraph (2)(b) of this subsection, the licensee must provide the prorated Barging Transportation Adjustment cost calculation in the appraisal data submission.